xigua00/learngit/readme.txt

 Git is distributed version contorl system.
 Git is free sofrware distributed under the GPL.
+Git has a mutable index called stage.